JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 ### **Parlar de com volem, en general, tractar el disseny d'una IA per tal de fer l'experiència com volem

+AI Design is used, in general, to try and boost the immersive capabilities of a game in order to bring the player to feel or live the narrative and universe in a more geniune manner.
+This is attempted to do by making responsive AI which brings life to the game, and gives it a more organic feeling.
+NPCs in cities talking and reacting as the player passes by, enemies with multiple patterns or unpredicability and companions which support the player through the game are all ways in which AI can help accomplish this previous mentioned organic feeling.

 ## Different kinds of AI

 AI in videogames comes in many different forms.
 While it can certainly be programmed as to act purely as human-like as possible, AI is a tool for developers to make the player and the world interact in a more immersive manner, making it versatile when it comes to possible paths to take when implementing it.

+* **Non-Adaptative AI**

+* **Adaptative AI**

+* **Traits**

+### Concerns within AI Designing

 ### **Revisar Parlar d'adaptativa i no adaptativa
 ### **traits (personality), bugs, tasks (npc does X thing at X time in the hub)